 “I turned aside to hunt, and had had not gone far when I found a deer that had just been killed and skinned, and his flesh was still warm and smoking.
 From this I was sure that the Indian who killed it had been gone only a few minutes; and though I was never much in favour of one hunter stealing from another, yet meat was so scarce in camp, that I thought I must go for it.
 So I took up the deer on my horse before me, and carried it on till night.
 I could have sold it for almost any price I would have asked; but this wasn’t my rule, neither in peace nor war.
 Whenever I had any thing, and saw a fellow being suffering, I was more anxious to relieve him than to benefit myself.
 And this is one of the true secrets of my being a poor man to this day.”

-Although, David would like to spend his days hunting, Elizabeth urges her husband to seek a more stable profession.
+Although, Davy would like to spend his days hunting, Elizabeth urges her husband to seek a more stable profession.

 With Elizabeth’s savings the two are able to move to a new plot of land near the Tennessee river at a place called Shoal Creek.
 They construct a gristmill, distillery, and a gunpowder factory.